tobias-weiss-ai-xr/opendesk-edu/docs/external-services.md

 |             |                    |            | Username  | `databases.xwiki.username`               | `xwiki_user`               |
 |             |                    |            | Password  | `databases.xwiki.password`               |                            |

-# Objectstore
+# Object storage

-When deploying this suite to production, you need to configure the applications to use your production grade objectstore service.
+When deploying this suite to production, you need to configure the applications to use your production grade object storage service.

 | Component   | Name        | Parameter       | Key                                      | Default            |
 |-------------|-------------|-----------------|------------------------------------------|--------------------|